The Rocky Statue and the Rocky Steps

 Two of the most famous tourist attractions in Philadelphia

 The Rocky Statue and the “Rocky Steps” — better known as the Art Museum Steps — are two of the most popular attractions in Philadelphia.
 Visiting the statue, running up the steps, take a picture at the top is pretty much a must on your first visit to Philadelphia.
-It’s a right of passage.
+It’s a rite of passage.

 And the debut of the brand new Rocky on Broadway in New York City on March 13 and the recent release of the Rocky Heavyweight collection of all six Rocky films gives fans of the beloved character Rocky Balboa the perfect excuse to re-explore the city the championship boxer called home.